 V. I. Arnold on teaching mathematics

-The mathematician V. I. Arnold delivered an interesting (and quite opinionated) speech in 1997 (archive).
+The mathematician V. I. Arnold delivered an interesting (and quite opinionated) speech in 1997 (a).

 Here are two excerpts with his views about how math has been taught: